MENU

 Preimplantation genetic testing is a reproductive technology used with an in vitro fertilization (IVF) cycle to increase the potential for a successful pregnancy and delivery.
 PGT is a genetic test on cells removed from appropriately developing embryos to help select the best embryo(s) for transfer to the uterus.
 This can lead to an increased implantation rate, decreased miscarriage rate, and improved success rate for delivering a healthy baby.

-Why Should I Use Genetics & IVF Institute for PGT?
+Why Should I Use GIVF Fertility for PGT?

 What Are the Different Types of PGT Performed at GIVF?